 84 State Street, Suite 600

-The Planning Office for Urban Affairs (POUA, the Planning Office) seeks a Real Estate Director or Senior Project Manager to join our collaborative and dedicated staff.
+The Planning Office for Urban Affairs (POUA, the Planning Office) seeks a Real Estate Project Manager to join our collaborative and dedicated staff.
 POUA was created by the Archdiocese of Boston in 1969 as a nonprofit organization, to serve as a catalyst for social justice through its work in housing development, neighborhood revitalization, and affordable housing advocacy.
 Today, nearly 50 years and 3,000 units of housing later, the Planning Office remains firmly rooted in its mission to create vibrant communities, and work for social justice on behalf of all those who are housing deprived.

 The Organization and Its Activities